proxmox/proxmox-datacenter-manager/docs/introduction.rst

 Enterprise Support
 ^^^^^^^^^^^^^^^^^^

-Customers with an active Basic, Standard, Premium, or Standard subscription for their Proxmox remotes gain access to the Proxmox Datacenter Manager Enterprise Repository and technical support.
+Customers with an active Basic, Standard, or Premium subscription for their Proxmox remotes gain access to the Proxmox Datacenter Manager Enterprise Repository and technical support.